uvalib/ocr-lambda/README.md

-# OCR Web Service
+# OCR Lambda Environment

-This is a web service to generate OCR output from metadata records.
-It supports the following endpoints:

-* / : returns version information
-* /healthcheck : returns a JSON object with details about the health of the service
-* /ocr/[PID]/?email=<email> : emails OCR text for the given PID, generating it if necessary
+This is a project to build the AWS Lambda function and external software necessary to support the [OCR Web Service](https://github.com/uvalib/ocr-ws).

 ### System Requirements